Looking for the legacy site? Click here

 Variants of the virus

-• B.1.1.529 - BA.5, XBB 1.5 & XBB 1.9.2 (Omicron & Omicron subvariants): Believed to have evolved in either Europe or Africa, South African scientists were the first to alert the rest of the world to Omicron's existence; found in well over 100 countries though no longer variants of concern.
-These spread more easily than other variants, and caused less severe infection generally, though severe infections still occurred; breakthrough infections were common, but for people who are vaccinated, most infections were mild.
-New Pfizer and Moderna vaccines and boosters help prevent severe disease against Omicron.
+• B.1.1.529 - BA.5, XBB 1.5 (Omicron & Omicron subvariants): Believed to have evolved in either Europe or Africa, South African scientists were the first to alert the rest of the world to Omicron's existence; found in well over 100 countries and quickly spreading; it is the dominant variant in the United States.
+It spreads more easily than other variants, and causes less severe infection generally, though severe infections can still occur; breakthrough infections are common, but for people who are vaccinated, most infections are mild.
+New subvariants like XBB 1.5 are emerging that we are still learning about.
+New Pfizer and Moderna vaccines and boosters help prevent severe disease against Omicron, so getting vaccinated is still very important.
+This variant can still be spread by the vaccinated and even the recently boosted, so masks are also encouraged for everyone, especially during times of high transmission.

-• BQ.1 - BQ.1.1 (Omicron subvariants): No longer variants of concern, these are subvariants of Omicron BA.5 and carry many new mutations.
-The mutations suggest they were less responsive to the original COVID-19 vaccines, but the new Omicron-specific vaccine booster should offer some protection from severe disease.
+• BQ.1 - BQ.1.1 (Omicron subvariants): New subvariants of Omicron BA.5, these variants have many new mutations and the numbers are rising in many countries.
+The mutations suggest it will be less responsive to the original COVID-19 vaccines, but the new Omicron-specific vaccine booster should offer some protection from severe disease.
+Boosting is especially important with these variants, as many currently available antibody treatments will likely not be useful.
+Masks are strongly encouraged for everyone to avoid these variants, especially during times of high transmission.

 • B.1.617 (Delta/"double-mutant" variant): No longer a variant of concern.
 First found in India, found in over 170 countries; researchers have found that it spreads more easily and may be more dangerous than the original virus; the available vaccines are very helpful against this variant, though breakthrough cases seem to be higher (whether this is due to time since vaccination or the delta variant is unknown).